The Ultimate Guide to Hiring Virtual Assistants in 2026

 Directly Hire a Freelance Virtual Assistant

-If you want a local virtual assistant—one you can meet in person and who can perform local tasks like deliveries and errands—you may be able to find a freelancer in your local market.
+If you're looking for a local virtual assistant—someone you can meet in person who can handle local tasks such as deliveries and errands—you might find a freelancer in your area.

 The disadvantages of directly hiring freelance virtual assistants are time and risk.